 You'll have the opportunity to contribute to a number of exciting projects covering filmmaking and live broadcast.
 Every year, working as part of a crew, our students travel to a secret location for four days to shoot short films.
 BRIT Live is the department's very own magazine style show that is broadcast monthly via YouTube.
-We celebrate the success of all of our students through the department's annual award showcase held at the BFI Southbank and more recently as an online event.
-This year we are delighted to welcome Netflix as the supporter of this event and a new partner of our Film and Media Production course.
+We celebrate the success of all of our students through the department's annual award showcase held at BFI Southbank supported by Netflix who are an industry partner to the Film and Media Production Course.